Spanish for Business: 5 Smart Ways to Use Spanish Like a Boss

 Figure out the saldo situation.
 This is kind of a big deal.
 In Latin America, many professionals (and clients, collaborators, etc.) use pay-as-you-go phone credit.
 They might buy $1, $3 or $10 at a time—but everyone runs out sooner or later.
 Some people will simply avoid making phone calls for hours or days, and use this as an excuse after the fact.
 Others will avoid making calls to people using different phone networks, simply because calling between providers costs extra.
 Certain well-prepared individuals have two phones, one for each network provider.

 So, you need to tell people which network provider you use when giving out your digits.
 When you get someone’s phone number, make sure you get all their phone numbers.
 Then, if someone hasn’t called you who’s supposed to be calling, don’t be shy about giving them a ring—they might just be out of saldo!

 5. Use Excellent Resources for Business Spanish Learning

 There are plenty of ways to keep learning more about business culture and language in the Spanish-speaking world.

-That’s more than enough to get you started on the right track to business success!
+The above resources are more than enough to get you started on the right track to business success.